Matching on Generalized Propensity Scores with Continuous Exposures: The Generalized Propensity Score Function

-\begin{condition}[Weak Unconfoundedness] The assignment mechanism is weakly unconfounded if for all $w \in \mathbb{W}$, in which $w$ is continuously distributed with respect to the Lebesgue measure on $\mathbb{W} = [w^0,w^1]$; $ W_j \ \indep \ Y_j(w) \ \mid \ \mathbf{C}_j. $ \end{condition} Condition 1 defined above refers to the fact that we do not require (conditional) independence of potential outcomes, $Y(w)$, for all $w \in [w^0,w^1]$ jointly, that is, $ W_j \ \indep \ \{Y_j(w)\}_{w \in [w^0,w^1]}\mid \ \mathbf{C}_j$.
+\begin{condition}[Weak Unconfoundedness] The assignment mechanism is weakly unconfounded if for each unit j and for all $w \in \mathbb{W}$, in which $w$ is continuously distributed with respect to the Lebesgue measure on $\mathbb{W}$; $ W_j \ \indep \ Y_j(w) \ \mid \ \mathbf{C}_j. $ \end{condition} Condition 1 refers to the fact that we do not require (conditional) independence of potential outcomes, $Y_j(w)$, for all $w \in \mathbb{W}$ jointly, i.e., $ W_j \ \indep \ \{Y_j(w)\}_{w \in \mathbb{W}}\mid \mathbf{C}_j$.
 Instead, we only require conditional independence of the potential outcome, $Y_j(w)$, for a given exposure level $w$.
 Most causal inference studies using continuous exposures rely on this condition \citep{robins2000marginal,hirano2004propensity,imai2004causal,flores2007estimation,galvao2015uniformly,kennedy2017non}.

-We now introduce Assumption 3, the Local Weak Unconfoundedness assumption, which is less stringent than the weak unconfoundedness assumption defined above.
+We now introduce Assumption 3, the Local Weak Unconfoundedness assumption, which is less stringent than Condition 1 defined above.
+We first define the caliper $\delta$ as the radius of the neighborhood set for any exposure level $w$ (i.e., $[w-\delta,w+\delta]$).
+We specify $\delta$ as a constant for a given dataset with sample size $N$, and we require $\delta \rightarrow 0$ as $N \rightarrow \infty$.
+We provide additional details on the practical considerations in the selection of $\delta$ in Section~\ref{frame}, and theoretical considerations in Section~\ref{asy}.